akeemlh/temp_website/README.md

 # Deleted/Hidden pages

-1. Portfolio, Blog & Guide - I had no idea what to put in it so I hid it. to unhide simply uncomment out line in _data/navigation.yml
+1. Portfolio, Blog & Guide - I had no idea what to put in it so I hid it. to unhide simply uncomment out line in _data/navigation.yml - They still appear in the sitemap